 Members hired on or after January 1, 2015 through August 14, 2016, and who reach age 52, are eligible for retirement benefit of 2.75% of average annual compensation for each year of creditable service.
 Members hired on or after August 15, 2016 and who have reached a retirement age as defined in 42 USC 416(1)(1) less ten years, will receive a benefit of 2.5% of average annual compensation for each year of creditable service.
 Members hired before January 1, 2015 covered under the New System may retire with twelve years of creditable service at age fifty.
 The retirement benefit paid is two and one-half percent of average pensionable compensation for each year of creditable service preceding the date of retirement for the first 12 years of service and for each year of service to age 50.
 The retirement benefit for each year or portion of a year beyond twelve years of service and age fifty shall be an amount equal to three and one-third percent of the average annual compensation.
-If the member continues service beyond three and one-third percent of the average annual pensionable compensation.
-The maximum benefit payable is 100% of average pensionable compensation earned during any five highest average consecutive years of service years of service preceding retirement.
+If the member continues service beyond thirty years, the retirement benefit for each year or portion of a year or portion of a year of service shall be an amount equal to three and one-third percent of the average annual pensionable compensation.
+The maximum benefit payable is 100% of average pensionable compensation earned during any of the five highest average consecutive years of service preceding retirement.
 The minimum benefit payable is \$1,200 per month.

-Members covered under the Old System may retire with twenty years of creditable service regardless of age.
+Members covered under the Old System could retire with twenty years of creditable service regardless of age.
 For the first twenty years of service, the retirement benefit paid is 50% of average compensation during the highest year of service preceding the date of retirement.
 For each year of service in excess of twenty years, benefits are an additional 2.5% per year not to exceed 100%.
 In addition, if the member has attained age 50, his/her benefit is increased by 0.5% for each year of service over 25.
 There are no active member participants in the Old System.